kubeflow/kubeflow/components/centraldashboard/ci/README.md

             └── kubeflow#4112
 ```

-The Tasks within the Pipeline use Resources provided by the PipelineRun.
+As the diagram shows, the PipelineRun references a Pipeline that has 2 tasks.
+It also contains PipelineResources of type image (1), git (2), and pullRequest (1).
+The tasks will reference these resources in their inputs or outputs.

 The PipelineRun is shown below:

 ```
 apiVersion: tekton.dev/v1alpha1